Sindhu-987/HTF25-Team-118/README.md

 🚀 We warmly welcome contributions to enhance this project!
 Whether it's fixing bugs, adding new features, or improving documentation, your efforts will help make this project better for everyone.
 Let's collaborate and build something amazing together! 🌟✨

-### License  📜

-This project is licensed under the Apache License.
-See the `LICENSE` file for more details.

 ### Acknowledgments 🙏